andygbannister/qurantools/readme.md

 ### Development

-Should you wish to make changes to Quran Tools, here are some exra notes:
+Should you wish to make changes to Qur'an Tools, here are some exra notes:

 1. CSS (from LESS) and Javascript are compiled and built using [Brunch](https://brunch.io/).
-While developing run `./node_modules/brunch/bin/brunch watch`
+While developing run `./node_modules/brunch/bin/brunch watch`.
+You will need to run `npm install` to get brunch if you don't have it installed globally.

 ### Testing